reiver/reiver-uuid/chapters/unique-id/README.md

 The **unique ID** is the **student ID**.
 And thus the **student ID** is **unique** in **this school**.

-## Example
+## Example: Database Table

+Let's look at another example that is likely famililar to most programmers nowadays.

 Imagine you created a database.
 And in that database was a table.

-It doesn't really matter than the table stores, but for the sake of the example, lets say it is a table named `toys`.
+Technically, it doesn't really matter than the table stores, but for the sake of the example, lets say it is a table named `toys` that stores information about toys.

-The domain could be just within a single database table within a specific database.

-So, in our example, the _domain_ would be our `toys` table.
+The **domain** in this example is the `toys` table.

-#######
+And the **unique ID** might be the **primary-key**.

 The domain could be the universe of all **IDs** that have ever been created, and will ever be created, across time, and across the unverse!
 I.e., —